Philip M.D. Grundy – Head of Catastrophic Injury

 ADR and Mediation

 Philip is a qualified mediator and actively encourages all types of alternative dispute resolution.
-Having sat as a Recorder in the Crown Court for 21 years and the County Court for over 18 years, Philip not only has a wealth of experience in commanding a room and resolving disputes, but it is also his firm belief that whilst there are disputes that can only be settled in Court, there are disputes that can be settled out of it.
-Thus, saving both the Courts, and more importantly the parties involved time, and money.
+Having sat as a Recorder in the Crown Court for 24 years and the County Court for over 21 years, Philip not only has a wealth of experience in commanding a room and resolving disputes, but it is also his firm belief that whilst there are disputes that can only be settled in court, there are disputes that can be settled out of it, including disputes over costs.
+Thus, saving both the Court, and more importantly, the parties involved, time and money.

-Philip has experience both acting as mediator, and representing Clients at mediations and is particularly noted for his attention to detail, and appreciation for the difficulties faced by parties.
-His empathetic, impartial, and adaptable approach, along with his communication and questioning skills, gives all involved in the Mediation the greatest chance of settling their dispute at the first attempt.
+Philip has participated in mediations involving clinical negligence, road traffic accidents, accidents at work, and public liability claims.
+He has represented clients on behalf of both Claimants and Defendants at mediations and is particularly noted for his attention to detail, and appreciation for the difficulties faced by the parties.
+His empathetic, impartial, and adaptable approach, along with his communication and questioning skills, gives all involved in the mediation the greatest chance of settling their dispute at the first attempt.

-Philip is happy to undertake a pre-mediation meeting where required, either face-to-face or over the telephone, to introduce himself and answer any questions parties may have.
+Philip is happy to undertake a pre-mediation meeting where required, either face-to-face, via Skype for Business or other systems, or over the telephone, to introduce himself and answer any questions parties may have.

 As a barrister Philip has considerable experience of all types of serious and catastrophic personal injury and clinical negligence claims.
 He has dealt with most types of claims and would be able to mediate claims involving those with a commercial or contractual flavour, and those with employment law issues.
 He would naturally add benefit to the ADR process where there are claims that involve multiple areas of law.
 If required, his barrister practice CV can be viewed here.